gdiet/backup/README.md

 Note that running the `reclaim-space-2` utility partially invalidates previous database backups: Files are reclaimed by the utility can't be restored correctly anymore even if you restore the database to an earlier state from backup.

+### Run A Shallow Copy Of The File System

+Advanced usage pattern, only use if you understand what you are doing!

+If you have the repository on a removable device, you can create a copy of it on a local device without the data files in the `data` directory.
+This "shallow" copy of the file system allows you to browse the directories and files, but it will show '0' bytes instead of the actual content when you open files.

+If you

+* create a "database only" copy of the file system,
+* copy (at least) the last active data file in the right location in the `data` directory,
+* be careful: If you ran `reclaim-space-2` some time ago, the last active data file might not be the last data file.
+In case of doubt, use the `stats` utility to check the data storage size,
+* only use the shallow copy of the file system for some time (and not the original),
+* don't use the `reclaim-space-2` utility on the shallow copy of the file system,

+then you can merge the shallow repository back to the original file system using standard file sync tools.

 ## Story: How I Use DedupFS

 TODO